Dexter Filkins: Career

 In 2006–2007, Filkins was at Harvard University on a Nieman Fellowship; in 2007–2008, he was a Fellow at the Carr Center for Human Rights Policy at the Harvard Kennedy School.

 Filkins's book, The Forever War (2008), chronicling his experiences in Afghanistan and Iraq, was a New York Times best-seller.
 The Forever War won the National Book Critics Circle Award for best nonfiction book of 2008, and was named one of the best nonfiction books of the year by, among others, The New York Times, Amazon.com, The Washington Post, Time, and the Boston Globe.

 Filkins joined The New Yorker in 2011.

+In 2018, Filkins reported on unusual internet traffic involving a Trump Organization server and Russia's Alfa Bank.
+Subsequent media analysis noted that FBI investigators found no substantiated link; Columbia Journalism Review later described the Alfa-Bank claims as having been debunked by investigators.

 Awards

-Filkins has received two George Polk Awards, given annually by Long Island University to honor contributions to journalistic integrity and investigative reporting.
-He was cited for his reports from the assault on Fallujah, Iraq, in November 2004, when the Marine company he travelled with lost a quarter of its men in eight days.
-In 2011, Filkins and The New York Times colleague Mark Mazzetti won for their reporting on Afghanistan and Pakistan.
+Filkins has received two George Polk Awards.
+According to Long Island University, his 2004 award recognized reporting from the November 2004 assault on Fallujah in Iraq; he shared another Polk in 2011 (with Mark Mazzetti) for coverage of Afghanistan and Pakistan.

 Filkins has won two National Magazine Awards; in 2009, for his story, "Right At the Edge," and in 2011 for "Bedrooms of the Fallen," an essay with the photographer Ashley Gilbertson.
 Both appeared in the New York Times Magazine.

 Filkins' article "Right at the Edge" (September 7, 2008) was part of the body of work by the staff of The New York Times awarded the 2009 Pulitzer Prize for distinguished reporting on international affairs.

 In 2010, his reporting for The New York Times from Iraq and Afghanistan, alongside the work of photographer Tyler Hicks and reporter C. J. Chivers, was selected by New York University as one of the "Top Ten Works of Journalism of the Decade".

+He has also received multiple Overseas Press Club awards.